Employment Practices Liability Insurance

 Of course, we don’t just have to cause damage to our employer or a third party.
 What if we use our own computer or other personal equipment at work and destroy it by careless handling?

-Anormal liability policy won’t cover you for that either.
+A normal liability policy won’t cover you for that either.
 Rather, you should try to prevent such situations and not use your own tools and equipment at work.
 If your employer forces you to do so, you can point out exactly such situations.

 Entrepreneurs also have their own insurance policy

 If you are an entrepreneur, or self-employed, then you should strongly consider taking out an insurance policy.
-With almost any trade, you can imagine damage being caused – a hairdresser can have her hair dye on a customer’s designer suit or handbag, a plumber can drop his sikes in the middle of a new bathtub.
+With almost any trade, you can imagine damage being caused – a hairdresser can have her hair dye spatter on a customer’s designer suit or handbag, a plumber can drop his sikes in the middle of a new bath.
 You don’t even have to consider your gainful activity explicitly as a business.
 If you walk dogs for a living in your spare time, you’ll appreciate an insurance policy in case an expensive breed of dog, such as a Tibetan Mastiff, irretrievably escapes.

 So, if you cause damage to a customer’s property in any way, business liability insurance covers you against financial damages.
-The price of insurance is very individual, there are insurance companies that will insure almost any business and the price of the policy is based on the limit of the potential damage.
+The cost of insurance is very individual, there are insurance companies that will insure almost any business and the cost of the policy is based on the limit of the potential damage.
 But elsewhere, they look very closely at what you do and how you do it.

 Tip: Are you planning to start a business and want to set up an LLC?
 Setting up an LLC is a complicated and time-consuming procedure due to legislation and official processes.
 If you need to start your business as soon as possible, we will set up a customized limited liability company (Ltd.) for you.